 Seasonal Shuttle Schedule

-The shuttle will depart every 30 minutes from the I-81 Exit 140 Park and Ride in Salem, Virginia following a route to the Catawba Community Center to turn around and then safely deliver passengers to the designated shuttle pull-off near the McAfee Knob Trailhead parking lot.
+The shuttle will run on a continuous loop from the I-81 Exit 140 Park and Ride in Salem, Virginia following a route to the Catawba Community Center to turn around and then safely deliver passengers to the designated shuttle pull-off near the McAfee Knob Trailhead parking lot.
+Passengers waiting for the shuttle at the trailhead parking lot should stand clear of the pull off area as the shuttle approaches to pick up passengers.
 The shuttle will then return to the Park and Ride for the next shuttle run.
 The route is approximately a 15 minute ride to and from the trailhead.

 September 2, 2022, through November 27, 2022.